coli-saar/coli-saar.github.io/gfolds.md

 These results show that GFoLDS can model the elementary phenomena almost from the onset (and retains this ability throughout pretraining) and GFoLDS' performance on the RELPRON test set suggests that this vastly accelerated learning of elementary phenomena translates to more rapid learning of more complex patterns, as predicted by the LKCH.

+## Downstream Tasks

+To demonstrate the viability of LFLMs, we compared GFoLDS to BERT-C and the original BERT models on four downstream benchmarks: RELPRON, SNLI (Bowman et al., 2015), the MegaVeridicality V2.1 binary factuality-classification task (White et al., 2018), and the
+McRae et al. (2005) property inference dataset.

 # References
 Zhanghao Wu, Paras Jain, Matthew Wright, Azalia Mirhoseini, Joseph E Gonzalez, and Ion Stoica.
 2021.
-Representing Long-Range Context for Graph
-Neural Networks with Global Attention. *Advances in Neural Information Processing Systems*, 34:13266–13279.
+Representing Long-Range Context for Graph Neural Networks with Global Attention. *Advances in Neural Information Processing Systems*, 34:13266–13279.

 Ann Copestake.
 2009.
 Invited Talk: Slacker Semantics: Why Superficiality, Dependency and Avoidance of Commitment can be the Right Way to Go.
 In *Proceedings of the 12th Conference of the European Chapter of the ACL (EACL 2009)*, 1–9.

 Laura Rimell, Jean Maillard, Tamara Polajnar, and Stephen Clark.
 2016.
 RELPRON: A Relative Clause Evaluation Data Set for Compositional Distributional Semantics.
 Computational Linguistics, 42(4):661–701.

+Samuel R Bowman, Gabor Angeli, Christopher Potts, and Christopher D Manning.
+2015.
+A Large Annotated Corpus for Learning Natural Language  Inference. *arXiv preprint arXiv:1508.05326*.

+Aaron Steven White, Rachel Rudinger, Kyle Rawlins, and Benjamin Van Durme.
+2018.
+Lexicosyntactic Inference in Neural Models.
+In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing*, 4717–4724.

+Ken McRae, George S Cree, Mark S Seidenberg, and Chris McNorgan.
+2005.
+Semantic Feature Production Norms for a Large Set of Living and Nonliving Things. *Behavior Research Methods*, 37(4):547–559.